hongwanliu/hongwanliu.github.io/docs/about.markdown

 ---

-*Hongwan Liu* is currently jointly appointed as the Schramm fellow for theoretical astrophysics at Fermilab, and a postdoctoral fellow at the Kavli Institute for Cosmological Physics (KICP), the University of Chicago.
+**Hongwan Liu** is currently the Schramm fellow for theoretical astrophysics at [Fermilab](https://theory.fnal.gov/), and a postdoctoral fellow of the Kavli Institute for Cosmological Physics ([KICP](https://kavlicosmo.uchicago.edu/)) at the University of Chicago.
+From 2019 -- 2023, he was jointly appointed as a postdoctoral associate at New York University's Center for Cosmology and Particle Physics ([CCPP](https://cosmo.nyu.edu)), and at [Princeton University](https://www.mariangelalisanti.com/).

+He received his PhD in physics from MIT in 2019, and his BA in physics and mathematics from Cornell University in 2011.

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/) -->